-- If you have a valid federal extension, Form 4868, you automatically have an extension with Indiana and do not have to file for a separate state extension (Form IT-9). - If you do not have a valid federal extension, file Form IT-9 by April 15, 2015.
+- If you have a valid federal extension (you filed Form 4868, or made an extension payment via an electronic filing method), you automatically have an extension with Indiana and do not have to file for a separate state extension (Form IT-9). - If you do not have a valid federal extension, file Form IT-9 by April 18, 2017.